 DBRS, Inc. (Morningstar DBRS) confirmed its MOR CS3 commercial mortgage special servicer ranking for K-Star Asset Management LLC (K-Star or the Company), an indirect subsidiary of KKR & Co.
 Inc. (together with its respective subsidiaries, KKR).
-Morningstar DBRS also changed the ranking trend to Positive from Stable.

-K-Star launched in April 2022 to serve as the special servicer for commercial mortgage-backed securities (CMBS) and collateralized loan obligation (CLO) transactions in which KKR has controlling positions.

-K-Star also provides due diligence for securitized investments as well as asset management support for KKR's direct lending real estate portfolio.
+K-Star launched in April 2022 to serve as the special servicer for commercial mortgage-backed securities (CMBS) and commercial real estate collateralized loan obligation (CRE CLO) transactions in which KKR and KKR managed accounts hold controlling positions.
+K-Star also provides due diligence for securitized investments as well as value-add asset management support for KKR's direct lending real estate portfolio.
 The Company received its first assets for special servicing in April 2023 as the successor special servicer on 57 CMBS and two CLO transactions.
+It completed its first loan resolution in May 2024.

-The confirmed ranking considers K-Star's short operating history and still limited asset resolution performance record.
-The Company also has not yet completed the first cycle of all of the components of its internal audit program.
-However, K-Star has a highly experienced management team overseeing a soundly designed organizational structure.
-K-Star significantly expanded its solid professional depth in 2023 and added designated personnel for real estate owned (REO) asset management in March 2024.
-It also plans to add designated personnel this year for borrower consents.
-The employee roster includes a number of well-seasoned people hired from other special servicers who collectively have strong backgrounds in asset workouts and CMBS pooling and servicing agreement (PSA) requirements.
-The Company should be well positioned with the requisite personnel and scalability to address its current and projected work volume this year.
+The confirmed ranking considers K-Star's still relatively short operating history and modest, yet growing, asset resolution record.
+Nevertheless, the Company has a highly experienced management team overseeing a well-designed organizational structure to address all essential functions.
+Across the platform, K-Star has seasoned professionals hired from other special servicers who collectively have strong backgrounds in asset workouts, investor reporting, and CMBS pooling and servicing agreement (PSA) requirements.
+The Company continued to expand its staffing in 2024, which now includes underwriting specialists respectively for borrower consents and investment due diligence.
+K-Star appears to be well positioned with the requisite personnel and scalability to address its current and projected work volume this year.
 An administrative services agreement with KKR provides corporate-level operational resources as well.